vimoxshah/python-scripts/README.md

 * It will give you live Cricket Match (All type of games like test,oneday,T-20) Score from [Crickbuzz Site](http://www.cricbuzz.com/cricket-match/live-scores).

 ### hackerearth_name_live.py
-* It will give you hackerearth's live competition details.
+* It will give you [hackerearth](https://www.hackerearth.com/challenges/) live competition details.

 ### hackerearth_prog.py

-* It will give you random coding questions from (Dynamic Programming, Greedy, Binary Search, String manipulation domains) hackerearth site. you can scheduled it and send mail to your email id and improve your coding skills.
+* It will give you random coding questions from (Dynamic Programming, Greedy, Binary Search, String manipulation domains) [hackerearth](https://www.hackerearth.com/challenges/) site. you can scheduled it and send mail to your email id and improve your coding skills.

 ### month_competition.py

-* It will give you the details of all the competition which are coming in next 8 days on Hackerrank Platform.this also can be scheduled and send email every day to your friends who are interested in coding.
+* It will give you the details of all the competition which are coming in next 8 days on [Hackerrank](https://www.hackerrank.com/calendar/feed.rss) Platform.this also can be scheduled and send email every day to your friends who are interested in coding.

 ### geeks_pyj.py